We are Musicians

 The expected impact of following the music curriculum at Asquith is that children will:

-Regular checks take place as to how the Music curriculum is impacting on the children's progress using a range of methods e.g. in-lesson assessment, pupil discussions using the floorbooks developed over the year, concerts and presentations of work.
+Regular monitoring take place to assess how the Music curriculum is impacting on the children's progress using a range of methods e.g. in-lesson assessment, pupil discussions using the floorbooks developed over the year, concerts and presentations of work.
+Performances at the end of each unit are recorded and evaluated to ensure that appropriate learning has taken place and provide a starting point for further work.
+The class teacher has a practical involvement in this in supporting the Music specialist.